Tips for Navigating Chronic Illness in the Workplace

-“It’s never been a ‘but’ to anything I was doing in my life,” says Barker, now 28, of her MS. “It’s been an ‘and.’”
+“It’s never been a ‘but’ to anything I was doing in my life,” says Barker of her MS. “It’s been an ‘and.’”

 To be sure, working with a serious illness such as MS, cancer, or lupus isn’t easy, especially at the early stages of your career when you’re still building a reputation.
-But many young social-impact professionals like Barker have found ways to pursue a career while dealing with illness.
+But many social-impact professionals like Barker have found ways to deal with chronic illness in the workplace.

 “Most of us can’t afford not to work, but the reason we work isn’t necessarily just because of that,” says Rebecca Nellis, executive director of Cancer and Careers, which provides advice, interactive tools, and educational events for people navigating cancer and work.

-If you’re dealing with a new diagnosis at work or worried about switching into the social-impact sector with your serious illness, the following tips from experts like Nellis and young professionals like Barker can help you find a way to make a difference in your career while taking care of your health.
+If you’re dealing with a new diagnosis at work or worried about switching into the social-impact sector with your serious illness, the following tips from Nellis and Barker can help you advance your career while taking care of your health.

 Talk to your doctor

-Partner up with your doctor to figure out how to navigate your career with a serious illness.
+Partner up with your doctor to figure out how to best navigate chronic illness while working.
 You have the best knowledge of your job and its responsibilities and demands, while your doctor has the best knowledge of your diagnosis, possible side effects of your treatment, and what has worked for other patients.

 Help your doctor help you by sharing details such as: